wasmac/StoreIN/README.md

  - ast

 ## Working principle
-StoreIN asks the user to provide the necessary permissions which allows the app to modify or create albums in users Google Photos service.
-(App can only modify files which was added created by the app itself.)
+StoreIN asks user to provide the necessary permissions which allows the app to modify or create albums in users Google Photos service.
+(App can only modify files which was added/created by the app itself.)

 <p align="center">
  <img width="300" height="460" src="https://github.com/wasmac/StoreIN/blob/master/images/1.PNG">
 </p>

-Application then goes to its default state, homescreen which is basicly an camera display.
+Application then goes to its default state, **homescreen** which is basicly an camera display.
 <p align="center">
  <img width="300" height="460" src="https://github.com/wasmac/StoreIN/blob/master/images/2.PNG">
 </p>